pascalranaora/bitcoin-degrowth/README.md

 **Bitcoin: Shrinking the entropy beast, one satoshi at a time.**
 **Full Scope 3, maximum conservatism, still net positive.**

-And you, do you really need the last Lambo or you can HODL a little longer?
+And you, do you really need the last Lambo or are you HODLing for 20 years, for your kids and/or a retirement somewhere?
 — @BitcoinDegrowth, November 13, 2025